adsarwate/advising-notes/QualRubric.md

 ## PhD Qualifying Exams

-The goal of a Qualifying Exam ("qual") is for a student to effectively demonstrate that they have the knowledge and skills that will be needed to conduct meaningful research in their chosen subfield.
+The goal of a Qualifying Exam ("qual") is for a student to *effectively demonstrate that they have the knowledge and skills that will be needed to conduct meaningful research in their chosen subfield*.
 There are a number of key phrases in this sentence:

-* *effectively demonstrate* : the student should give a presentation of a research topic in a way that is organized, clear, correct, and convincing, as judged by the examiners.
+* **effectively demonstrate** : the student should give a presentation of a research topic in a way that is organized, clear, correct, and convincing, as judged by the examiners.

-* *knowledge and skills* : the student should demonstrate during the exam that they understand fundamental topics in ECE that are directly needed for and/or related to their research.
+* **knowledge and skills** : the student should demonstrate during the exam that they understand fundamental topics in ECE that are directly needed for and/or related to their research.

-* *meaningful research* : the student should be able to contextualize the topic that they present to describe why the problem/question is important and why the proposed solution or analysis is appropriate/effective.
+* **meaningful research** : the student should be able to contextualize the topic that they present to describe why the problem/question is important and why the proposed solution or analysis is appropriate/effective.

-* *chosen subfield* : the student may give a talk related to their own research but the exam is about evaluating their command of the key ideas and tools in a subfield/sub area of ECE.
+* **chosen subfield** : the student may give a talk related to their own research but the exam is about evaluating their command of the key ideas and tools in a subfield/sub area of ECE.

 The goal of the committee/examiners is to: